szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 + nx = 9
 + ny = 6

-"Object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+"Object points" will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 Examples: